top of page

 The story at the top of this post isn't unique.
 It plays out in boatyards everywhere.

-A professional marine mechanic who has tested every impeller puller on the market recently left us a 5-star Google review.
-His takeaway was simple: ImpelPro saves him time, consistently — enough that he now makes videos demonstrating the tool in action, using it with a battery-operated socket wrench for even faster jobs.
-He highly recommends it to other working mechanics.
+A professional marine mechanic who has tested every impeller puller on the market recently left us a five-star Google review.
+His takeaway was simple: ImpelPro saves him time, consistently, enough that he now makes videos demonstrating it with a battery-operated socket wrench for even faster jobs.
+He recommends it to other working mechanics.

-The tool has also been featured by both National Fisherman and WorkBoat Magazine during coverage at the Pacific Marine Expo, where editors observed clean straight extraction, a compact footprint in tight spaces, and noticeably reduced effort compared to prying methods.
-It removes a stuck boat impeller.
+The tool has also been featured by both National Fisherman and WorkBoat Magazine during coverage at the Pacific Marine Expo, where editors saw clean straight extraction, a compact footprint in tight spaces, and noticeably less effort than prying.

 Professional marine mechanic using battery wrench with impeller puller